Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 If you wish to stop attempting to read events, you must call `close()` on the `subscription` returned by the `subscribe` method.

-#### Retries when producing events

-The `createBatch` and `sendBatch` methods on `EventHubProducerClient` allow you to create and send a batch of events to an event hub.

-If a transient error is encountered while the SDK is creating or sending the batch, it will retry sending the batch based on the retry options passed into the `EventHubProducerClient`.

-If the maximum retry attempts are exhaused, the promise returned by `createBatch` or `sendBatch` will be rejected with the error returned by the last retry attempt.

 ### Examples

 The following sections provide code snippets that cover some of the common tasks using Azure Event Hubs